emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

    related manners, see the :ref:`file-system-overview`.

-.. note:: Before you can call your code, the runtime environment may need to load a memory initialization file asynchronously depending on optimization and build settings.
+.. note:: Before you can call your code, the runtime environment may need to load a memory initialization file, preload files, or do other asynchronous operations depending on optimization and build settings.
    See :ref:`faq-when-safe-to-call-compiled-functions` in the FAQ.